Gregg Brandon

 Gregg Brandon (born February 29, 1956) is an American college football coach and former player.
 He was most recently the head football coach at the Colorado School of Mines, a position he had held from 2015 until his retirement after the 2021 season.
 Prior to that, he was the offensive coordinator at New Mexico State University and coached tight ends in the United Football League (UFL) for the Las Vegas Locomotives.
 He also spent two years as the offensive coordinator at the University of Wyoming and was offensive coordinator for the Virginia Cavaliers for the duration of the 2009 season.
 He was head coach for the Bowling Green Falcons, but was fired following the conclusion of the 2008 season, after six years at the helm, which included three bowl appearances and shares of two division titles.
 Brandon had previously been an assistant coach and offensive coordinator at Bowling Green under head coach Urban Meyer before Meyer left for the University of Utah in 2003.

 In 2024, he will be Head Coach for the Cologne Centurions in the European League of Football.

 Playing career

 Brandon played football at Air Academy High School in Colorado Springs, Colorado.
-He went on to compete at the collegiate level as both a defensive back and wide receiver at Colorado Mesa University (1974) and University of Northern Colorado (1975–1977).
+He went on to compete at the collegiate level as both a defensive back and wide receiver at Mesa College—now known as Colorado Mesa University—in 1974 and the University of Northern Colorado from 1975 to 1977.
 He graduated from Northern Colorado in 1978 with a bachelor's degree in education.